Fourier-based potential theory without an explicit Green's function: Asymptotics for the Poisson equation in

-which agrees with the expansion in \cite{lghtwght_ps2026}.
-The derivatives of $f$ are taken with respect to the local tangent plane parameterization at the boundary point $\vb$.
-In the free-space case, they are taken with respect to the Cartesian coordinates.
+in agreement with \cite{lghtwght_ps2026}.
+The derivatives of $f$ are evaluated at the target point $\vx$, in the local tangent and normal coordinates at $\vb$.
+In the free-space case they are taken with respect to the Cartesian coordinates.

+In the free-space case, the boundary is absent, corresponding to the limit $r\to\infty$ with $\veps$ fixed.
+This case has a separate derivation, obtained by Taylor expanding the source density at the target point.
+We do not include that derivation here, but note that the same coefficients are obtained by taking the limit $r\to\infty$ in each final coefficient $A_p$ in \eqref{eq:vplocO5full}.

+For targets on the boundary, corresponding to $r=0$, the expansion can also be derived separately, as in the discussion following the single-layer expansion.
+The intermediate representation involving $Q_p(c/2)$ is introduced for $c>0$, but the preceding Fourier--Gaussian moment representation remains well defined at $r=0$, so the boundary expansion can be derived from that representation.
+We do not repeat that derivation here, but note that the same boundary coefficients are obtained by taking the limit $r\to 0^+$ in each final coefficient $A_p$ in \eqref{eq:vplocO5full}.